Ano Liosia railway station: Facilities

 The station building is above the platforms, with access to the platform level via stairs or lifts.
 The station buildings are also equipped with toilets and a ticket office (closed as of 2020).
 There is no cafe or shop on-site.
 However, vending machines are provided (inoperable as of 2021).
 At the platform level, there are sheltered seating, Dot-matrix display departure or arrival screens and timetable poster boards on all the platforms.
 There are lifts and stairs to the Island platform's.
 Access to platforms 1-2 is via the main concourse.
 There is no passenger car park at this station.
 Outside the station, there is a taxi rank and bus stop where the local 723, 749, 712 & B12 call.

 Services

-Since 15 May 2022, the following weekday services call at this station:
+Since 22 November 2025, the following services call at this station: